etorres-revature/PWA-Budget_Tracker/README.md

 ##### **Webpack Plug-ins**

 - [webpack-pwa-manifest](https://www.npmjs.com/package/webpack-pwa-manifest) is a plugin that generates a "manifest.json" for Progressive Web Apps.
 The module has auto icon resizing and fingerprinting support.
 The manifest is a JSON file that tells the browser about the Progressive Web App and how it should behave when installed on the user's desktop or mobile device.
-Typical manifest file will contain:
+Typically, a manifest file will contain:

   - app name
   - icons the app should use